intarchboard/draft-protocol-greasing/draft-edm-protocol-greasing.md

 find it too costly to dedicate many grease values, while 32-bit or 64-bit fields are likely to have no such limitations.

-It is recommended to use an algorithm to reserving large sets of values.
+It is recommended to use an algorithm to reserve large sets of values.
-For example, {{QUIC}} uses and algorithm of `31 * N + 27` to allocate transport parameters grease values.
+For example, {{QUIC}} use and algorithm of `31 * N + 27` to allocate grease values for transport parameters.

-One possible problem with some algorithms is how they will spread out values over the space, and impact the ability to use or reserve contiguous blocks of non-grease values.
+One possible problem with some algorithms is that they will spread out values over the space, and impact the ability to use or reserve contiguous blocks of non-grease values.
 It is common for protocol extension designers to want to reserve contiguous blocks of codepoints in order to aid